Family Educational Rights and Privacy Act (FERPA)

 - Weight/Height of Member of Athletic teams

 - Participants in Officially Recognized Activities and Sports

 The above directory information will be available for release to the general public.
 However, the Act states that each student has the right to inform Centenary College that any or all of the information is not to be released.
 Centenary College will honor the student's request to restrict the release of "Directory Information" as stated previously.
 Centenary College students may withhold disclosure of either or both categories of information.
-An opportunity to withhold information in Category A is provided at each registration period.
+A student may change their privacy request for Category A items at any time.
+To do so, a student can pick up and sign a form, either in Student Life Office or in the Re-Enrollment Office.
+Their preferences will be changed at that time.
 In order to withhold information from Category B, a student must notify the Re-Enrollment Office in writing prior to the end of the second day of classes each enrollment period.
 Status of disclosure at the last enrollment period is binding and all records should be noted: "Restricted Information, FERPA".
 No information can be released without the written consent of the student.
 Release of information contained on a student's education record without the written consent of the person(s) identified on the document(s) is a violation of Sec.
 438 Public Law 90-247 (FERPA).

-Definitions of terms contained in this pamphlet or in the ACT such as education records, legitimate education interest, designated school official, and the need to know may be obtained from the Office of the Registrar.
+Definitions of terms contained in this pamphlet or in the ACT such as education records, legitimate education interest, designated school official, and the need to know may be obtained from the Office of Re-Enrollment.